gagolews/stringi/devel/sphinx/rapi/stri_datetime_format.md

 By default, `stri_datetime_format` (for the sake of compatibility with the [`strftime`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/strftime.html) function) formats a date/time object using the current default time zone.

+Unspecified fields (e.g., seconds where only hours and minutes are given) are filled with the ones based on current date and time.

 `format` may be one of `DT_STYLE` or `DT_relative_STYLE`, where `DT` is equal to `date`, `time`, or `datetime`, and `STYLE` is equal to `full`, `long`, `medium`, or `short`.
 This gives a locale-dependent date and/or time format.
 Note that currently <span class="pkg">ICU</span> does not support `relative` `time` formats, thus this flag is currently ignored in such a context.

 Otherwise, `format` is a pattern: a string where specific sequences of characters are replaced with date/time data from a calendar when formatting or used to generate data for a calendar when parsing.
 For example, `y` stands for \'year\'.
 Characters may be used multiple times: `yy` might produce `99`, whereas `yyyy` yields `1999`.
 For most numerical fields, the number of characters specifies the field width.
 For example, if `h` is the hour, `h` might produce `5`, but `hh` yields `05`.
 For some characters, the count specifies whether an abbreviated or full form should be used.